Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 <a href="https://discordapp.com/users/885756325798227988"><img width="400" src="https://api.lolicon.wtf/discord-api/user/885756325798227988" alt="You can also reach me by Discord"></img></a>

-Head over to my [about.me](https://about.me/yuzuk1shimotsuki) page for more options
+Head over to my [about.me](https://about.me/yuzuk1shimotsuki) page for more

 <br>